wesigncom/tail.DateTime/README.md

 Features
 --------
--   A beautiful Date/Time Picker (in 2 Designs + 6 Color Schemes)
+-   A beautiful Date/Time Picker (in 2 Designs + 6 Color Schemes).
--   Definable ranges of selectable dates (Blacklist / Whitelist)
+-   Definable ranges of selectable dates (Blacklist / Whitelist).
--   Colorable Tooltips with an cute animation
+-   Colorable Tooltips with an cute animation.
--   Different Views to navigate quickly: Days, Months, Years & Decades
+-   Different Views to navigate quickly: Days, Months, Years & Decades.
--   Completely Translatable and already available in 9 languages
+-   Completely Translatable and already available in 9 languages.
--   Extendable and Bindable through different Events
+-   Extendable and Bindable through different Events.
--   Compatible with AMD, tested with requireJS
+-   Many Settings to adapt and configure the design and behaviour.
--   Many Settings to adapt and configure the design and behavior
+-   Supports AMD (requireJS) and available as browserify module.
 -   Compatible with all modern browsers **(including IE 10+)**
 -   No Dependencies, just embed and use
 -   Free/To/Use - MIT Licensed